Trilostane: History

 Trilostane was withdrawn from human use in the United States market in April 1994.
 It continued to be available in the United Kingdom for use in humans under the brand name Modrenal for the treatment of Cushing's disease and breast cancer in humans, but was eventually discontinued in this country as well.

 Trilostane was approved in the United States in 2008 for the treatment of Cushing's disease (hyperadrenocorticism) in dogs under the brand name Vetoryl.
 It was available by prescription in the United Kingdom for dogs under the Vetoryl brand name for some time before it was approved in the United States.
 The drug is also used to treat the skin disorder Alopecia X in dogs.

 Trilostane was the first drug approved to treat both pituitary- and adrenal-dependent Cushing's in dogs.
 Only one other drug, Anipryl (veterinary brand name) selegiline, is FDA-approved to treat Cushing's disease in dogs, but only to treat uncomplicated, pituitary-dependent Cushing's.
 The only previous treatment for the disease was the use of mitotane (brand name Lysodren) off-label.

 A number of compounding pharmacies in the United States sell trilostane for dogs.
 Since the United States approval of Vetoryl in December 2008, compounding pharmacies are no longer able to use a bulk drug product for compounding purposes, but must prepare the compounded drug from Vetoryl.

 Society and culture

+Legal status

+In March 2024, the Committee for Veterinary Medicinal Products (CVMP) of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the veterinary medicinal product Trilocur, oral suspension for dogs.
+The applicant for this veterinary medicinal product is Emdoka.
+In March 2024, the CVMP adopted a positive opinion, recommending the granting of a marketing authorization for the veterinary medicinal product Trilorale, oral suspension for dogs.
+The applicant for this veterinary medicinal product is Axience.
+Trilocur and Trilorale were approved for medical use in the European Union in May 2024.